BLCM/bl3mods/Aaron0000/Balands/README.md

 Increased the chance of GenIVIV dropping from her loot pool to 30%.

+Increased the chance of Evil Lilith dropping from her loot pool to 60% to compensate for the obnoxiously long immunity phase.

 Increased the chance of finding Arms-Race exclusive Legendary gear in the Arms Race chests that are locked behind fights.

 Added the Bekah to Tyreen's Loot Pool, increased the chance of Tyreen dropping from her loot pool to 40%.